WarppAudio/warpp-audio-waapi-tools/Source/reverb-mixing-helper/README.md

 ### Important Notes

 ⚠️ **Before You Begin**:
-- It's recommended to move sounds you want to test into a separate/test work unit
+-It's recommended to move sounds you want to test into a separate/test work unit, because the script doesn't revert changes made before running the script.

 ### 📥 Loading Sounds